feba66/spacetraders-sdk/README.md

         seconds = float(retry_after)
 ```

+# TODO

+- Shipyards and buying ships
+- accept / fulfill contracts
+- deliver for contract
+- automation
+- handling all ships in the update

 # openapi-client
 SpaceTraders is a multiplayer sci-fi strategy game where you acquire and manage a fleet of ships across a growing and dynamic universe.